 Kids also learn creativity and critical thinking skills in the science classroom that are useful anywhere in life.

 So if you’re ready to get started with these fun winter science experiments, keep reading!
+Even preschoolers can get in on the icy fun with these winter STEM activities for preschoolers.

-The Ultimate List of Fun Winter Science Experiments (in jars!)
+The Ultimate List of Fun Winter Science Experiments in Jars!

 In just five seconds, kids can make ice!
 How does it work?
 In this experiment, kids learn about molecular bonds, the freezing point of water, and how crystals form.